 Event teams are required to complete a course risk assessment during the activation process, and then must be kept under constant review, and if necessary modified to take account of new circumstances.
 The entire course, including start and finish areas and parking arrangements, should be considered.
 Historical incidents logged at each event should also be considered when carrying out the reviews.

 Areas we look at include course surface, proximity to open water and public using that space, permanent obstacles such as gates or stiles, bridges, sharp turns and narrow paths, weather resulting in slippery surfaces, mobile phone signal in the park.

 The seriousness of each risk is graded according to two main factors - its likelihood and its potential impact, and we grade both these factors on a three-point scale: High, Medium and Low.

 All risk assessments are held centrally and made available online via the parkrun Wiki.

 One of Paul Sinton-Hewitt’s founding principles was that parkrun events should take place every week, at the same location, and at the same time.
 For example, the original Bushy parkrun takes place every Saturday at 9 am all year round.
-As we have grown around the world however, local conditions have required that we become a little more flexible.
-As such, start times of our events do vary between locations and, in some territories, events may also adapt to seasonal climatic variations with winter and summer start times.
+As we have grown around the world, however, local conditions have required that we become a little more flexible.
+As such, the start times of our events do vary between locations and, in some territories, events may also adapt to seasonal climatic variations with winter and summer start times.

 Each event’s start time can be found on their specific homepage.